Kartavyasoni/Portfolio/README.md

 # Kartavya Soni Portfolio

-A comic book–styled personal website for Kartavya Soni.
-Open `index.html` in your browser to explore the superhero-inspired portfolio.
+This is a minimal, monochrome portfolio site for Kartavya Soni.
+Open `index.html` in a web browser to view the black-and-white design showcasing his projects and experience.